watermelonich/Clothes-Ecommerce-Shop/README.md

 # Clothes Ecommerce Shop

-A simple and responsive Clothes Ecommerce Website shop
+A simple and responsive Clothes Ecommerce Website shop made with HTML, CSS, and Javascript